bjorndaniel/MapSample/README.md

 To get started:
  1. Clone the repository
  2. In the created folder run 'npm install' to install lite-server
- 3. Run 'npm start' to start the server and show index.html
+ 3. Run 'npm start' (or just press F5 if you are using VS Code) to start the server and show index.html